Partnerships play a crucial role in taking forward the outcomes of the arts plan. There are two types of partnerships, structural and thematic:

 We're part of five key structural partnerships for arts and culture:

-a city based network with about 1100 members, established and administered by us.
+- The Cambridge Arts Network is a city-based network with about 1100 members, established and administered by us.

-a city council convened forum to support a diverse and balanced range of high quality cultural, recreational, social and community festivals and events throughout the year.
+- The Festivals and Events Liaison Group is a city-council convened forum to support a diverse and balanced range of high quality cultural, recreational, social and community festivals and events throughout the year.

 Our current thematic partnerships are: